brwnj/fastq-multx/README.md

 Erik Aronesty (2013).
 TOBioiJ : "Comparison of Sequencing Utility Programs", DOI:10.2174/1875036201307010001

-The version ends with 999 as I didn't want to play with the SVN repo versioning.
+# Changes

+ The Versioning here is awful.
+I've bumped the version with no alterations to the original algorithm of Erik.

 # Build